-If you are planning to take your Grandchildren abroad, it is absolutely vital that you invest in a travel insurance policy which covers all of you.
+If you are planning to take your Grandchildren abroad, you must invest in a travel insurance policy which covers all of you.
 To make sure your family are properly protected on holiday, here are our top tips for buying affordable and quality Travel Insurance;

 Does the policy actually meet your needs?
 Check the levels of cover offered carefully to avoid being left out of pocket.

 - Make sure you choose the correct cover for the country you are visiting.
-For example, many companies ask you to choose from a number of destination packs, including Europe and World Wide, so make sure you pick the correct option.
+For example, many companies ask you to choose from several destination packs, including Europe and World Wide, so make sure you pick the correct option.
 Ask the company if you are unsure.

-- Make sure the insurance will cover you for the entire duration of you trip.
+- Make sure the insurance will cover you for the entire duration of your trip.

 - Many insurers offer free cover for children, shop around to make sure you get a good deal and quality cover.